CuBoulder/cu_classes_bundle/API.md

 </CLASS_SEARCH_REQUEST>
 ```

-*INSTITUTION* - Allowed values are CUBLD, CUSPG, or CUDEV
+*INSTITUTION* - Allowed values are CUBLD, CUSPG, or CUDEN.

 *STRM* - The name and numberic code of these are available from an LOV Service as they are available, but they use the following pattern: